 What does the Kent Test involve?

 The Kent Test involves a single day of testing during which children are tested in Maths; Reading Comprehension; and Verbal and Non-Verbal Reasoning.
 The tests are multiple choice and very different to the style of tests traditionally used in schools.
-To pass the Kent Test, children have to achieve a standardised score of 106 in all three tests AND a combined score of 320.
+To pass the Kent Test in 2020, children needed a standardised score of 108 in all three tests AND a combined score of 332.
 The tests are standardised to take into account the exact ages of the each child and extra marks are given to children who are younger within their age groups.
 The link below explains how Kent Test standardisation works:

 Children also produce a piece of free writing during the Kent Test, choosing from a range of given titles.
 This writing is only used if a child is taken to Headteacher's Appeal.
 If a child does not achieve the necessary scores on the tests, schools have the discretion to appeal on their behalf before the official results are published.
 The school send all relevant details of previous assessments, along with any mitigating circumstances and the child's work, to a panel of Headteachers, who determine whether this evidence this should over-rule their test score.